 Christopher Columbus singlehandedly changed the modern history by being the first European explorer who charted and provided a reliable way of crossing the Atlantic.
 His discovery of Americas ushered in a new era of European exploration, colonization, and worldwide trade, essentially providing the foundation for the creation of the modern Western World and our modern society.

 Giosafat Barbaro was one of the most-traveled members of Venetian state whose travelogues and articles managed to paint a very interesting picture of central and Eastern Europe in 15th century.

 Early years of 16th century were marked with great discoveries that were made in North America.
 While sailing under French crown, Italian navigator Giovanni da Verrazzano left his mark in history by exploring much of the western North America coast.

 Immediately after Christopher Columbus discovered West Indies, all seafaring European governments quickly formed their exploratory fleets and sent their greatest sailors to the west.
 The first one who followed Columbus was Italian John Cabot, who while sailing under English flag became second European who set his foot on North America.

-France became known for their explorers after the discovery of Americas in 16th century.
-Their explorers charted the northern parts of America, most notably by Jacques Cartier who first claimed the land today known as Canada as a part of France.
+France became known for their explorers after the discovery of Americas in the 16th century.
+Their explorers charted the northern parts of America, most notably by Jacques Cartier, who first claimed the land today known as Canada as a part of France.